-- The Reconciliation Act reduced the market basket update for inpatient and outpatient hospitals and inpatient behavioral health facilities by 0.25% in each of 2010 and 2011 and by 0.10% in 2012. - The Affordable Care Act implemented certain reforms to Medicare Advantage payments, effective in 2011. - A Medicare shared savings program, effective in 2012. - A hospital readmissions reduction program, effective in 2012. - A value-based purchasing program for hospitals, effective in 2012. - A national pilot program on payment bundling, effective in 2013.
+- The Reconciliation Act reduced the market basket update for inpatient and outpatient hospitals and inpatient behavioral health facilities by 0.25% in each of 2010 and 2011, by 0.10% in each of 2012 and 2013. - The Affordable Care Act implemented certain reforms to Medicare Advantage payments, effective in 2011. - A Medicare shared savings program, effective in 2012. - A hospital readmissions reduction program, effective in 2012. - A value-based purchasing program for hospitals, effective in 2012. - A national pilot program on payment bundling, effective in 2013. - Reduction to Medicare disproportionate share hospital ("DSH") payments, effective in 2014, as discussed above.